AMWA-TV/ms-05-03/docs/Simple NMOS receiver monitor.md

 # Simple NMOS receiver monitor

 Here is a blockspec for a simple NMOS receiver monitor.
-The block contains only one object, an instance of the `ncaReceiverMonitor` class.
+The block contains only one object, an instance of the `ncReceiverMonitor` class.
 In this case, the block doesn't process any media signals, so neither it nor the object it contains has any ports, and there are no signal paths.

 ```json
 {